wp-media/backwpup/readme.txt

 = Version 3.1.3 =
 * Fixed: var_export not working if output buffering active
 * Fixed: bug in sending test emails on Backup with email
+* Fixed: backup archives not deleted if archive name has spaces
 * Changed: WordPress Export will now done by a own class
 * Changed: Dropbox now uses oAuth 2 Protocol
 * Changed: Logs have now a br tag on line end for better reading in emails
 * Improved: Dropbox chipper list only on OpenSSL cUrl backend
 * Improved: Increased performance on Zip File generation massively
+* Improved: Backup archives now deleted to if the archive format changed
 * Updated: SwiftMailer to Version 5.0.3
 * Updated: AWS SDK to Version 2.5.3 (PHP 5.3.3+)